svenssonjoel/lispBM/README.md

 ## Short term TODOs
 1. Write more tests.
-2. Document code.
+2. Test the Zynq build more.
-3. Implement the boxed types (float, int32, uint32, Vector, String etc)
+3. Document code.
-4. Implement some looping structure (since recursion is very limited)
+4. Implement the boxed types (float, int32, uint32, Vector, String etc)
-5. Implement functions for dealing with references to valus (a reference type?)
+5. Implement some looping structure (since recursion is very limited)
 6. Be much more stringent on checking of error conditions etc.
 7. Fix the issue with define, that requires a quoted symbol as first argument.